google/WebFundamentals/src/content/en/updates/2017/06/chrome-60-deprecations.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
 description: A round up of the deprecations and removals in Chrome 60 to help you plan.
+In this version, security improvements, further webkit deprecations, and more.

 {# wf_updated_on: 2017-06-08 #}
 {# wf_published_on: 2017-06-08 #}
 {# wf_tags: deprecations,removals,chrome60 #}
 {# wf_featured_image: /web/updates/images/generic/warning.png #}
-{# wf_featured_snippet: A round up of the deprecations and removals in Chrome 60 to help you plan. #}
+{# wf_featured_snippet: A round up of the deprecations and removals in Chrome 60 to help you plan.
+In this version, security improvements, further webkit deprecations, and more. #}

 # Deprecations and Removals in Chrome 60 {: .page-title }